-Pre-registering for the event does not guarantee a spot but does provide you access to our email list and important information regarding the event.
+Pre-registering for the event provides you access to our email list and important information and updates regarding the event.
 Please ensure that you use an email you check regularly to see the monthly communications before the competition begins.

 Welcome to Carleton Artificial Intelligence Society’s official undergraduate machine learning competition!
 In this competition you will compete for cash prizes while hopefully learning a lot about machine learning and artificial intelligence.

 This competition will be run from January 1st 2022 12:00 am EST to April 1st 2022 at 11:59 pm EST. Please read the rules below.
 If this is your first time, please read up on how to submit your first Kaggle notebook as well.